← Back to All Blog Posts

 6 Minute Read

-The upshot from this is pretty clear: if you’re delivering early, particularly with big and bulky items, you’re risking repeat business from a large swath of customers.
-The question is, why is early delivery an issue, and how can you ensure that you’re actually meeting customer needs.
+This is pretty clear: if you’re delivering early — especially big and bulky items — you’re risking repeat business from a large swath of customers.
+The question is, why is early delivery an issue, and how can you ensure that you’re actually meeting customer needs?

-Why Do a Third of Customers Say that Being Early Is Just as Bad as Being Late?
+Why Do a Third of Customers Say Being Early Is Just as Bad as Being Late?

-Okay, first things first.
-What’s wrong with showing up early?
-For one thing, if you’re delivering to a consumer’s home, there’s no guarantee that they’ll even be there.
-Sure, the pandemic changed our expectations about how much time the average person spends at home, but the reality is that people often have to make special arrangements to be home during the promised delivery window, and anything outside that window is going to be inconvenient.
-If you’re really early, it may even result in a failed delivery—even though it’s the last thing either party wants.
+So what’s wrong with showing up early?
+For one thing, if you’re delivering to a consumer’s home, there’s no guarantee that they’ll be there.
+Many customers have to make special arrangements to be home during the promised delivery window, and anything outside that window is inconvenient.
+If you’re very early, it may result in a failed delivery, even though that’s the last thing either party wants.

-If it’s a B2B delivery, the issues can get even more obvious.
+If it’s a B2B delivery, the issues are just as difficult.
 You might deliver to a construction site before there’s anywhere for the delivery to go.
-Or you might wind up in a restaurant’s parking lot during their lunch rush, when no one has time to accept the order and the manager’s frankly annoyed that you’re taking space.
+Or you might wind up in a restaurant’s parking lot during their lunch rush, when no one has time to accept the order and the manager’s annoyed that you’re taking up space needed for customers.

 Challenges to Delivering at the Right Time

-Of course, no one ever said that delivering right within the promised ETA window was easy.
-In some ways, a lot of things have to be going right for you to show up early, even if it's just that earlier deliveries took less time than anticipated.
-But, on another level, it likely means that your ETAs were off, which can signal larger planning issues.
+Delivering within the promised ETA window isn’t easy for even the largest carriers, and for other organizations, disappointing almost 10% of your customers is a real problem, whether that’s showing up late or showing up early.
+A lot of things have to be going right for you to be early, even if it's just that earlier deliveries took less time than anticipated.
+But that probably also means that your ETAs were off, which can signal larger planning issues.

-Here are a few of the reasons that it’s so difficult to deliver at the right time in the first place:
+Here are a few of the reasons that it’s so difficult to deliver at the right time:

 • Estimating ETAs is challenging without the right technology: Accurate ETAs throughout a delivery run require you to effectively estimate not just travel times between stops but service times at the delivery sites, all of which might vary from product to product and driver to driver.
 Getting it right by hand with any real degree of precision is virtually impossible—instead, it requires an AI-powered solution that can use the accumulated data from past deliveries to generate incredibly granular predictions.

-• Visibility is hard to come by: Simply put, if your last mile deliveries are a blackbox from the time the trucks leave the depot to the time they complete their last stops, it’s impossible to keep even the best laid plans on track.
-Even when you have data coming in from out in the field, it’s hard to make sure that you’re getting the right data at the right time.
+• Visibility is hard without accurate tracking and realtime reporting: Simply put, if your last mile deliveries are a black box from the time the trucks leave the depot to the time they complete their last stop, it’s impossible to keep even the best plans on track.
+Even when you have data coming in from out in the field, it’s hard to make sure you’re getting the right data at the right time.
 The result is that it’s not clear what’s happening over the course of the delivery run, which leaves you with little control over the outcomes.

 • Maximizing your delivery capacity often involves guesswork: There’s real-time visibility that offers clarity on the day of delivery, but there’s also visibility into how much delivery capacity you actually have on any given day.
-It’s not uncommon for businesses to feel that they should be getting more deliveries out of their trucks and drivers than are.
+It’s not uncommon for businesses to feel that they should be getting more deliveries out of their trucks and drivers than they are.
 Often, this is a result of ineffective route optimization.
-To keep your operations cost-effective, you need to ensure that you’re delivering as much as you can per day, but you can’t risk late deliveries by loading up drivers with plans that don’t actually work.
+To keep your operation at optimum efficiency, you need to ensure that you’re delivering as much as you can per day, but loading up drivers with more cargo and route plans that can’t be executed is a recipe for late deliveries.

 • Customers need visibility too: Delivering at the right time isn’t just about hitting a time window that you calculated.
 It’s about doing what works for the customer—which means that you need to provide complete visibility into the delivery process from end to end.
-While our data found that there were big fractions of consumers who don’t like early deliveries, it found near universal support (90%) for customer order tracking.
+While our data found that large percentages of consumers don’t like early deliveries, it found near universal support (90%) for customer order tracking.

 When push comes to shove, you really need to deliver at the right time—not early, and definitely not late.
-We’ve seen some of the reasons why it’s hard to do that, but what are the best practices that delivery organizations can leverage to ensure they meet their delivery windows and delight their customers?
+So what are the best practices that delivery organizations can leverage to ensure they meet their delivery windows and delight their customers?

-1. Leverage AI: We gave a little bit of a spoiler for this one in the section above, but it really does bear a separate discussion.
-The trick to ensuring that your drivers arrive when your customers expect them is to use AI-powered delivery routing technology to generate highly accurate predictive ETAs as you’re creating delivery routes.
-This process really can’t be separated from the process of planning routes to begin with (since it directly reflects your delivery capacity), but the result of leveraging this kind of technology to optimize delivery routes is better capacity utilization, improved ETAs, and more efficient delivery operations overall.
+1. Leverage AI: The trick to ensuring that your drivers arrive when your customers expect them is to use AI-powered delivery routing technology to generate highly accurate predictive ETAs as you’re creating delivery routes.
+This process really can’t be separated from the process of planning routes since it directly reflects your delivery capacity, but leveraging this kind of technology to optimize delivery routes yields better capacity utilization, improved ETAs, and more efficient delivery operations overall.

-2. Prioritize true visibility: Real visibility is about having the right data in the right place at the right time.
+2. Prioritize true visibility: Real visibility is about having the right data—and complete data—in the right place at the right time.
 When your deliveries are already underway, that means live, up-to-minute order status updates that jump out at you from a single dashboard.
-If you have to hunt for the right information, it may be out of date by the time you find it, and your hopes of managing by exception—and delivering at the right time even when things aren’t going precisely to plan—will be thwarted.
+If you have to hunt for the information, it may be out of date by the time you find it, and your hopes of managing by exception—and delivering at the right time even when things aren’t going precisely to plan—will be thwarted.
 How do you make real visibility happen?
-By focusing on both data integration (i.e. connecting the right systems) and user experience (making critical information easy to spot).
+By focusing on both data integration by connecting the right systems and user experience by making critical information easy to spot.

 3. Connect with your customers: Again, 90% of customers want to track their orders.
-And when you keep your customers up-to-date throughout the delivery process, you have the chance to build trust by making—and keeping—delivery promises that actually work for your customers.
-The exact ins and outs will depend on your specific use case, but generally speaking you should be able to send your customers regular texts, emails, and calls with delivery updates and offer them a live tracking portal so they can see the exact status of the delivery once it’s underway.
+And when you keep your customers informed throughout the delivery process, you have the chance to build trust by making—and keeping—delivery promises that work for your customers.
+You should be able to send your customers texts, emails, and calls with delivery updates and offer them a live tracking portal so they can see the exact status of the delivery once it’s underway.
 It’s hard to overstate how important this is for giving customers a feeling of control over their delivery experience and making them feel more confident that you’re actually going to deliver when you say you are.

 If it seems like there’s a lot of talk of visibility in these best practices, that’s because it’s a crucial part of keeping your plans on track.
-When you have clarity into your operations at every step, your plans are actually optimized.
-When your plans are optimized, you can execute on right time deliveries and delight your customers by keeping your delivery promises.
+When you combine real-time visibility with AI-powered routing that learns from each route executed each day, you can plan optimized routes that can be executed.
+That empowers drivers to make right time deliveries and delight your customers by keeping your delivery promises.

 You may also like